Haven

 • One of the biggest frustrations for residents and property staff was locating misplaced packages.
 Haven uses computer vision to capture and track the resting location of each package, sending a visual snapshot to the recipient, reducing search time and package loss.

-• Theyโ€™re responsible for managing resident expectations, resolving complaints, and streamlining operations across the building.
-Since they control budgets and system adoption, they are Havenโ€™s primary users, even though it is a consumer facing product.
-Residents and delivery drivers are secondary users whose experiences are directly impacted by the solution but donโ€™t drive the decision to adopt system.
+• Property managers are responsible for managing resident expectations, resolving complaints, and streamlining operations across the building.
+Since they control budgets and system adoption, they are Haven’s primary users being B2B, even though it is a consumer facing product.
+Resident and delivery driver experiences are directly impacted by the solution but don’t ultimately drive the decision to adopt and purchase the system.

 Interaction Design + Prototyping